As you know water and electronics and electricity are not a good mix.

 Here is a link that in general, describes the process.

 Electronics Water Damage

-You will probably have to replace the battery as it is very hard to recover a battery from water damage.
+You may have to replace the battery as it is very hard to recover a battery from water damage.

 As always with electronics, especially surface mounted PCBs be gentle when handling and especially when brushing away the corrosion.
 You do not want to remove any components from the board.

-Hopefully after you have done all this the camera might possibly work correctly again.
+Hopefully after you have done all this the tablet might possibly work correctly again.

-If this process seems too daunting, take your phone to a reputable, professional camera repair service and ask for a quote for a repair.
+If this process seems too daunting, take your tablet to a reputable, professional computer / phone / electronics repair service and ask for a quote for a repair.
 If you decide to do this, do it sooner than later.